jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 23 Regulations for transitional and savings purposes
 Clause 22 may be added to or displaced by transitional provisions or savings provisions prescribed by regulations made under clause 98(1) of Schedule 1 of the Social Security Act 2018.

+### Part 6 — Provisions relating to Social Assistance Legislation (Accommodation Supplement and Income-related Rent) Amendment Act 2025

+### 24 Meaning of amendments
+In this Part, amendments means the amendments made to this Act by sections 23 and 24 of the Social Assistance Legislation (Accommodation Supplement and Income-related Rent) Amendment Act 2025.

+### 25 Application of amendments: general rule
+(1) The amendments apply for weeks starting on or after 2 March 2026.
+(2) This clause is subject to clauses 26 and 27.

+### 26 How agency must make income-related rent calculation applied for, but not made, before 2 March 2026
+(1) This clause applies if,—
+  (a) before 2 March 2026, a tenant has applied to the agency for it to calculate an income-related rent; and (b) the agency is required under section 104(2) to calculate the income-related rent for the time being for the tenant, but did not do so before 2 March 2026.
+(2) The amendments do not apply for the purposes of the calculation the agency is required to make under section 104(2).

+### 27 Application of amendments to reviews of income-related rents begun before 2 March 2026
+The amendments do not apply for the purposes of any review under section 116 (reviews of income-related rents) begun before 2 March 2026.

 ### 1 Title
 This order may be cited as the Housing New Zealand Limited Vesting Order 1993.